Case Study

 Outcome

-Production system live; 10,580 applicants processed at 100% classification across 8.5-month batch; 3,113 candidates in review queue
+Delivered production system; 10,580 applicants processed at 100% classification across an 8.5-month batch; 3,113 candidates surfaced to the review queue

 The Situation